 The Designer will create a new layout that has no fields.
-The size of the layout will be determined by the tag you selected, and may have to be manually set to the size of your tag material.
-We will assume you selected the "blank" layout and manually configure the tag in the next step.
+The size of the layout will be some default value, and must be set to the size of your tag material.
+We will do this in the next step.